-I’m from the US, so traveling internationally is not as easy (or as inexpensive) as it could be for those of you in say, Europe.
-I’m jealous.
 My first international trip was a month-long B&B tour of Ireland with my mom and my great-aunt when I was seven.
-I remember that trip fondly after all these years, because that was when the travel bug bit me.
-Hard.
+I remember that trip fondly (even after all these years) because that was when the travel bug bit me.
+And it bit me hard.

 A cheap student trip to Greece with my friends was one of the highlights, where we spent nine glorious days eating in tavernas (I learned that I loved red wine and hated Ouzo), visiting museums and historical sites, shopping in the markets, and dipping our toes in the Aegean (it was October—too cold to swim).

-After I came back home from living abroad, I got a nice office job, but all I could think about was traveling.
+After I came back home from living abroad, I found a nice office job that paid the bills, but all I could think about was traveling.
 I saved every penny and every vacation day that I could and went back to Europe the moment I could (just barely) afford it.

 Fast forward two years, and a good friend who had moved out to Arizona called me one day.
 “You have to move out here”, he said.
 “I’ve been working in customer service for an airline, and they’re hiring flight attendants.
 This is the perfect job for you.”

 I took a huge chance and gave my notice at work, packed up the car, and drove solo across the country, from Boston to Tempe, Arizona.